erdc/proteus_tutorial/_episodes/02-dambreak.md

 ## Numerical Parmameters

-*   The most common numerical parameter that requries changing is the maximum mesh cell diameter, "he".
+*   The most common numerical parameter that requires changing is the maximum mesh cell diameter, `he`.
 *   In some examples you will exposed directly, in others you may see a refinement level integer.
 *   In dynamical system, the numerical error in time is often closely related to the error in space.
-*   If the time step is dt, then we often wish to keep the ratio of "dt*velocity" and "he" near unity.
+*   If the time step is `dt`, then we often wish to keep the ratio of `dt*velocity` and `he` near unity.
 *   This dimensionless ratio is known as the Courant number and the condition C < 1 is known as a Courant-Friedrichs-Lewy (CFL) condition.
-*   As a general heuristic, we find that C=(0.1,0.0) provides sufficient time accuracy for most problems.
+*   As a general heuristic, we find that 0.1 <= C < 1 provides sufficient time accuracy for most problems.